 Cryptocurrencies are a superior product to centralized currencies, just how e-commerce is superior to traditional commerce.

-Over the long run, crypto will be faster, safer, cheaper, more private that traditional currency and will retain value over time, much unlike fiat money.
+Over the long run, crypto will be faster, safer, cheaper, and more private than traditional currency and will retain value over time, much unlike fiat money.

 You have full control instead of having to rely on banks and governments to allow you to spend your money.